 Alcohol On Board

 Remember, alcohol onboard is very strictly forbidden.
 Drinking alcohol is, in general, not encouraged during the course - certainly not when on the water!

 After the crew meal on the last night it is tempting to let your hair down.
 We are (most of us) grown ups, but beware, being 'drunk' when coming back to the boat on the last night won't be tolerated by the skipper, or Clipper, and if you do over-indulge don't be surprised if the skipper invites you to end your course by sleeping on a park bench in Gosport!
 It's his livelihood at stake and you are his responsibility on board, so its best to respect that reality.
+If you are late back your skipper won't thank you if he's had to wait up until you are safely back on board.
+Remember, the marina is tidal and cold.
+Falling in is a serious matter and potentially fatal.

-The last day starts with breakfast and whilst the skipper starts debriefs the crew will start the deep clean.
-It's usual for crew to get away before lunchtime.
+The last day starts with breakfast and whilst the skipper starts debriefs the crew will start the deep clean under the instruction of the mate.
 It's usual for all crew to be free to leave by no later than 1400 - 1500 hrs on the last day of a course (usually a Thursday for Level 1).
 Check with the training office if you aren't sure of timings as these may vary.

 Smoking on board